scottrab/Amazon_Vine_Analysis/README.md

 The percentage of 5 star reviews for unpaid customers is 46.7%.

 ## Analysis
 Based on the results, it is clear that there are many reviews by unpaid customers, both 5 star and others.
+For the unpaid reviews, less than 50% of them are 5 stars which indicates a negative bias for the electronics reviews category.

 Knowing this information, an additional analysis could be done to identify which products tend to attract more unpaid reviews than others to see if there is a trend among similar types of products relating to reviews.